americocunhajr/SpringpotTune/README.md

 * Main_XXX.m  -- xxx

 ### Documentation
-The routines in **SpringpotFit** are well-commented to explain their functionality.
+The routines in **SpringpotTune** are well-commented to explain their functionality.
 Each routine includes a description of its purpose, inputs, and outputs.

 ### Reproducibility